 Group Volunteers: Our maximum group size is 7.
-Please contact Peggy at firstname.lastname@example.org to schedule a time for your group.
+Please contact Sarah at email@example.com to schedule a time for your group.
 In the email please share: your contact name, phone, email, who your group is with, size of group and potential dates you can volunteer.
-We work to schedule one group at a time so that all the volunteers have a great experience.
-We may not be able to accommodate all dates so we appreciate your flexibility in scheduling.
+We work to schedule one group at a time so that all of the volunteers have a great experience.
+We may not be able to accommodate all dates, so we appreciate your flexibility in scheduling.

-Volunteering with School-Aged Children: We love to hear from families that would like to volunteer together.
-High school age students are able to volunteer on their own, with a friend, or with a parent/guardian.
+Volunteering with School-Aged Children: We love to hear from families who would like to volunteer together.
+High school students are able to volunteer on their own, with a friend, or with a parent/guardian.
 If your child is in middle school, they must volunteer with a parent/guardian.
-For elementary aged children we suggest other activities to learn about the issue of hunger in their community: collecting donations from friends and family and bringing them to the food bank, taking a tour of the food bank, or putting together hygiene gift bags.
-Contact Peggy, our Operations Manager, at email@example.com if you have questions or would like a tour.
+For elementary aged children, we suggest other activities to learn about the issue of hunger in their community: collecting donations from friends and family and bringing them to the food bank, taking a tour of the food bank, or putting together hygiene gift bags.
+Contact Sarah, our Volunteer Coordinator, at firstname.lastname@example.org if you have questions or would like a tour.